 Probationer Training

 Probationer training sessions normally take place on one evening each month.
 Probationers also attend the general team training sessions – normally on two evenings and one Sunday each month.
 There is also a monthly team meeting.
-The normal monthly cycle of training and meetings for probationers follows:
+The monthly schedule is usually:

-After the first few months of probationer training, you will be added to the emergency callout list and expected to attend our search and rescue activities from then onwards.
-As such you will be expected to have a mobile phone and always carry it with you for emergency use.
+After successful completion of your probationer training, you will be added to the emergency callout list as a probationary member and expected to attend our search and rescue activities from then onwards.
+Once you complete your probationer period on call successfully you will be promoted to full team member.
+This is usually around a year after you start your probationer training.

-If you do not already have a suitable first aid certificate you will need to gain one before being promoted to a member of the team.
+If you do not already have a suitable first aid certificate you will need to gain one before being added to the callout list.
 Suitable first aid qualifications are a First Aid at Work Course or a Wilderness First Aid Course.

 Promotion to membership

-When you achieve team membership, you will be supplied with a range of clothing and equipment that includes the familiar red Mountain Rescue jacket and a team radio.
+When you achieve full team membership, you will be supplied with a range of clothing and equipment that includes the familiar red Mountain Rescue jacket and a team radio.
 This will be yours for the duration of your membership, and we expect you to use the equipment during team activities.
-We also expect you to take good care of this equipment.
+We also expect you to take good care of it.

 Your training does not end when you become a team member.
-You will be encouraged to enhance your first aid skills by gaining the Mountain Rescue Casualty Care Certificate and also encouraged to develop additional skills and interests such as driving, rope rescue, water rescue and management of search and rescue activities.
+You will be encouraged to enhance your first aid skills by gaining the Mountain Rescue Remote Rescue Medical Technician Certificate and encouraged to develop additional skills and interests such as driving, rope rescue, water rescue and management of search and rescue activities.

 Conclusion